jtfb/OCIO2.0/README.md

 ```

 ## Usage
-Run the tool from the command line or through its user interface.
+- Clone the repository.
-Specify your desired color spaces and transformations.
+- Place the file where you will set the OCIO in your pipeline
-Generate the OCIO configuration for your project.
+- Edit accordingly with your desired color spaces and transformations

 ## Contributing
 Feel free to submit issues or pull requests to help improve the tool.